 Other elements and attributes need not be included.

+If an update cannot be accomplished within these rules, a complete Media Manifest must be provided.

+As an alternative, Media Entertainment Core (MEC) can be used.
+MEC does not have a means to signal that this delivery is an update so the parties must determine this from context.
+The following rules apply to updating metadata via MEC in Localization 1:

+BasicMetadata should include all new localizations.
+Rules are the same as for MediaManifestEdit/BasicMetadata above.

 If DigitalAsset is included in metadata delivery it must include new track definitions.
 Note that DigitalAsset is redundant with Inventory and will likely not be included.

 TitleInternalAlias should be included